ShayneEvans/csstats_scraper/README.md

 Next the user will need to create a project and service account with Google.
 I followed [this article](https://medium.com/@jb.ranchana/write-and-append-dataframes-to-google-sheets-in-python-f62479460cf0) (NOTE: pydrive package not required).
 After getting the JSON credentials place it in the program root directory.
 Next create the google sheet and obtain the sheet id from the url.
 The sheet id can be found after the "gid" in the sheet URL.

 ### Windows
 Selenium WebDriver uses the ChromeDriver to communicate test scripts with Google Chrome.
 This will be required if using Chrome, as I did.
 First check the version of google chrome you are using by going to: chrome://version/ and seeing the number at the top.
 Then go to the [chromedrtiver download page](https://chromedriver.chromium.org/downloads) and download the driver for the approrpiate Chrome version.
-Once downloaded input the directory into the 'driver_path' variable on line 9 of csgostats_scraper.py
+Once downloaded input the directory into the 'chromedriver_path' variable on line 10 of csgostats_scraper.py

 ### Linux
 Run the following commands:
 - sudo apt-get install chromium-browser
 - sudo apt-get install chromium-chromedriver

-Once downloading the chromedriver input the directory into the 'driver_path' variable on line 9 of csgostats_scraper.py.
+Once downloading the chromedriver input the directory into the 'chromedriver_path' variable on line 10 of csgostats_scraper.py.
 The default path should be:
 /usr/lib/chromium-browser/chromedriver

 # Results